TECHNICAL WHITE PAPER

 MDD-IR makes meaning typed.

-mdd keeps agents inside the verified design space.
+mdd keeps agents inside the compiled, reviewed design space.

 MDD should not claim to prove a whole implementation correct.
 It verifies a design-level abstraction and emits artifacts that guide tests, assertions, explanations, and agent traversal.